portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

 Possible APIs:
 - **Liner services**: Detailed information about some or all the liner services.
-  - Some of the possible request parameters: name of port, port UN/LOCODE, liner service name, shipowners/carriers, type of cargo (container, ro-ro),...
+  - Some of the possible request parameters: name of port, port UN/LOCODE, liner service name, shipowners/carriers, type of cargo (container, ro-ro), ...
-  - Data included in the response:liner service name, shipowners/carriers, type of cargo (container, ro-ro), periodicity, list of linked ports, capacity (TEU weekly),...
+  - Data included in the response: liner service name, shipowners/carriers, type of cargo (container, ro-ro), periodicity, list of linked ports, capacity (TEU weekly), ...

 - **Linked ports**: Ports with which the port of reference has liner services (direct connections).
-  - Some of the possible request parameters: none, filter by geographical area,...
+  - Some of the possible request parameters: none, filter by geographical area, ...
-  - Data included in the response: port name, port code, list of liners,...
+  - Data included in the response: port name, port code, list of liners, ...

 - **Carriers/Alliance partners**: Carriers and alliance partners that serve a particular liner service or a geographical area.
-  - Some of the possible request parameters: carrier name, carrier code (SCAC), geographical area,...
+  - Some of the possible request parameters: carrier name, carrier code (SCAC), geographical area, ...
-  - Data included in the response: type of service, frequenct, capacity, duration of service,...
+  - Data included in the response: type of service, frequency, capacity, duration of service, ...

 ### Port Infrastructure